Shiy De-jinn

 Shiy De-jinn 席德進 (1923–1981; pinyin: Xí Déjìn) was a Chinese modernist artist who became prominent in Taiwan.
 Born in Sichuan, he was a student of Lin Fengmian and Pang Xunqin.
 Fleeing the Chinese Communist Party to Taiwan, he lived there until his death.
 He has attracted interested as a nativist and, especially posthumously, as a queer artist.
+In terms of his creative style, he's heavily influenced by French artist Bernard Buffet.

 His works are held at Museum of Contemporary Art Taipei and the Taipei Fine Arts Museum.